one3qualsone/elastic-finance/frontend/src/app/learn/beginner/balance-sheet-margin-safety/balance-sheet-margin-safety.md

 ## The Margin of Safety Concept

-Benjamin Graham, Warren Buffett's mentor, emphasized the importance of margin of safety in investing.
+Benjamin Graham, Warren Buffett's mentor, emphasised the importance of margin of safety in investing.
 This principle compares a company's market price to its equity (or book value).

 In our example:
 - Nancy's business generates $20,000 in annual net income